hansontram/hansontram/README.md

 </p>

 <p>
 I'm a community-taught Software Engineer with a proven track record of creating and implementing successful full stack web applications.
 I love software development's creative and technical aspects and am passionate about all things tech-related!
-As a problem solver at heart, I love the perpetual learning involved with software engineering and enjoy the dynamic nature of development.
+New challenges and opportunities for growth drive my passion for coding.
 Outside the world of tech, you can catch me weightlifting, snowboarding, enjoying the outdoors, and cooking.
 Lets connect!
 </p>

 Check out my [portfolio](https://hansontram.netlify.app/) & [blog](https://medium.com/@hansontram) for more information!